 Fight Ten: Child A got dressed first.

 It doesn’t have to be a competition.
 But it is.
 Every single morning.
 And if I don’t help Child B dress first, then it’s the end of the world.
 But, if Child A isn’t dressed first, then it’s also the end of the world.
 The solution?
 Synchronised dressing.
-It isn’t in the Olympics yet… but wait for 2016.
+It isn’t in the Olympics yet … but wait for it to appear any time soon.